 In November 2021, the Environment Act was passed into law, kick-starting the process for Government to set legally binding targets for environmental priorities.
 These include targets for improving air and water quality, reducing waste and restoring wildlife - and a target for increasing tree cover too.

 A need to go further

-For nature and people to thrive, every target proposed must increase in its ambition.
-Together they must drive the co-ordinated and decisive action we need.
+For nature and people to thrive, every target originally proposed needed more ambition.
+Together they should drive the co-ordinated and decisive action we need.

 Increasing tree cover should go hand-in-hand with increasing nature.
 Native trees and woods are crucial havens for wildlife.
 More high quality, native tree cover is vital for helping nature recover from current declines.